apaz-cli/apaz-cli.github.io/blog/Gags.md

 speak freely.
 Sometimes I gag people so that they do not further self-incriminate.
 It can imply a lack of trust, or of broken trust.
-But these are messages that sometimes I do like to send, and that I sometimes enjoy recieving.
+But these are messages that sometimes I do like to send, and that I sometimes enjoy receiving.
 It can be very effective for punishments.

 My girlfriend knows all of my thoughts about gags.
 So when she hands me one I know, and she knows I know, that there is no more talking to be